vikdts/milestone-project-one/README.md

 ### When I ran my html code through W3C validator I found out my buttons do not work, because I had incorrectly used input as a descendant of a element.
 This was solved with a button element wrapped in a form with the correct path in action attribute.

+### One of the bugs that did not go through the W3C validator was a duplicate ID on social icons, intented as a class attribute.

+### An error I received in my CSS was the non value "none", of the background-color property, which I ended up having, while testing the contrast of the color palette.

 # Validator testing

 ## HTML